Dolgan language: Sample comparison with Yakut (in Latin)

-All dialects are understood among each other, despite subtle differences.
-Yakut is also understood among all since it is so similar.

 History

 The Dolgan language started out having a Latin alphabet in the early 20th century.
 Over time, the Cyrillic alphabet was implemented instead since it is the same alphabet used by the related language, Yakut.
 Evenki's influence on Dolgan can explain, in part, why it is considered a separate language from Yakut.
 Dolgan has made appearances in newspapers, such as the Taymyr, as well as schools starting around the time of the 60s.
 However, now there are only around 1,050 speakers of the Dolgan language.

 Certain words in the language were developed from geographical implications that have been present since the start of the Dolgan language.
-For instance, the directional terms ta¯s (1. south 2. east) and muora (1. north 2. west) are representative of the corresponding landscapes.
-Ta¯s is related to the word stone, and the southeast topography of the native region, Taymyr Peninsula, is covered by the Putorana Mountains.
-Similarly, muora denotes "sea" where the western zone of Taimyr has access to the sea shore.
+For instance, the directional terms tās (1. south 2. east) and muora (1. north 2. west) are representative of the corresponding landscapes.
+Tās is related to the word stone, and the southeast topography of the native region, Taymyr Peninsula, is covered by the Putorana Mountains.
+Similarly, muora denotes "sea" where the western zone of Taymyr has access to the sea shore.

 However, this is not true for all directional terms, nor all words of the Dolgan language.
 Southwest, uhä, and northeast, allara, have no significance in geographical terms relative to Taymyr.